 Visit of Dakar’s biggest market “Marché HLM” is the place to get African textiles.
 Marché HLM offer a variety and a goldmine for a textile lover.
 In this market you can get your clothes tailored, whether you want something modern or more traditional African style (extra cost but optional).

 Marché Soumbédioune a good spot for souvenir hunting.
 It is a market in the area of Médina where local artisans and craftsmen sell their creations, for instance wooden masks, jewellery, clothes, leather goods, pottery or paintings.

-Accommodation: Two 5 stars Resort, Hotel and Spa located in a peaceful and friendly city of Saly, full of tradition and exoticism.
+Accommodation: Hotel and Spa located in a peaceful and friendly city of Saly, full of tradition and exoticism.
 A relaxing paradise to experience the adventure of authentic Africa and its culture.
 Breakfast and lunch.

 Transportation: Private transport to and from DSS airport & ground transportation to all included excursions.

 Excursions: Goree Island, Reserve de Bandia, Lompoul desert, Pink Lake and other wellness and grounded activities.

 Wellness: Morning and/or evening yoga/meditation classes.
 African dance class. *Hotels and activities are subject to change

 Goodies: Welcome gift bag.